supremainc/g-sdk/docs/_apis/face.md

 templates
-: Maximum 30 face templates can be returned from FaceStation 2 or FaceLite.
-For FaceStation F2 or BioStation 3, the maximum number is 10.
+: Maximum 30 face templates can be returned from IR-based authentication devices.
+For RGB-based visual face authentication devices, the maximum number is 10.

+[+ 1.7.1] You can register users with only templates by setting templates with the __BS2_FACE_FLAG_TEMPLATE_ONLY__ flag.

 imageData
 : A BMP image of the face will be returned.